NextronSystems/thor-manual/scanning/excludes.rst

 Eventlogs
 ^^^^^^^^^

-Eventlog sources can be excluded as whole with "**--exclude-eventlog**".
+Event Log sources can be excluded entirely with ``--exclude-eventlog``.

-The flag can be specified multiple times and expects a regular expression each time that it applies on the name of the Eventlog.
+The flag can be specified multiple times.
+Each instance expects a regular expression that is applied to the Event Log name, for example ``Microsoft-Windows-Windows Defender/Operational``.
-(e.g. ``Microsoft-Windows-Windows Defender/Operational``)

 .. list-table::
    :header-rows: 1